kelly3649/finalProject/README.md

 As your number of attractions increase, so does your attraction level Attraction level determines the number of people who visit your park.

 If a person eats before they ride a rollercoaster, they will barf Barf decreases attraction level of your amusement park.
 A solution is to buy janitor(s), who clean up the barf and bring your attraction level back to normal.

   HOW TO PLAY
 Click and drag a utility or attraction that you want in your park to place it.

+Attraction level increases with more attractions
+Level increases per 200 attraction level.
+As level increases, size of attraction increases.

+Use the cheat button if you're a noob (increases money and attraction level)

-Goal is to reach the highest level you can.
+Goal: Get to the highest level (and subsequently, get the biggest attractions!)

 DAY BY DAY CHANGELOG